Birational Kleinian groups: Varieties of non-negative Kodaira dimension

-Another consequence of the Lemma \ref{noinvariantmeasure} is: \begin{corollary} Let $Y$ be a smooth projective variety of non-negative Kodaira dimension.
+Corollary \ref{nowandering} below is another consequence of Lemma \ref{noinvariantmeasure}.
+In its statement $f$-invariant means that $f$ and $f^{-1}$ are regular on $V$ and $f(V)=V$; recurrent means that for any open subset $W\subset V$, for almost all $x\in W$ (with respect to the Lebesgue measure associated with a Riemannian metric), there are infinitely many $n\in\NN$ such that $f^n(x)\in W$.
+An open subset is wandering if its iterates by $f$ are disjoint from each other. \begin{corollary} Let $Y$ be a smooth projective variety of non-negative Kodaira dimension.
 Let $f\in\Bir(Y)$ be a birational transformation of infinite order.
-Then for any non-empty $f$-invariant Borel subset $V$ of $Y$, the action of $f$ on $V$ is recurrent.
+Then for any non-empty $f$-invariant Borel open subset $V$ of $Y$, the action of $f$ on $V$ is recurrent.
 In particular there is no wandering open subset. \end{corollary} \begin{proof} Let $V$ be a non-empty $f$-invariant Borel subset.
 Let $V'=V-\cup_n f^{-n}(Ind(f))$ be the complement of indeterminacy points of all iterates of $f$ in $V$.
 Let $\mu$ be a $\Gamma$-invariant probability measure of total support which is absolutely continous with respect to the Lebesgue measure.
 Then $V'$ is $f$-invariant and $\mu(V)=\mu(V')$.
 Poincaré recurrence theorem says that a measure preserving dynamical system on a space of finite measure is always recurrent. \end{proof}

-Here $f$-invariant means that $f$ and $f^{-1}$ are regular on $V$ and $f(V)=V$; recurrent means that for any open subset $W\subset V$, for almost all $x\in W$ (with respect to the Lebesgue measure associated with a Riemannian metric), there are infinitely many $n\in\NN$ such that $f^n(x)\in W$.
-An open subset is wandering if its iterates by $f$ are disjoint from each other.

-To prove Lemma \ref{noinvariantmeasure}, let us explain first the construction of the measure.
+Let us explain the construction of the measure in Lemma \ref{noinvariantmeasure}.
 When $Y$ is an abelian variety or a Calabi-Yau variety, the canonical bundle is trivial and we can use the measure associated with the natural non-vanishing volume form defined up to a multiplicative scalar.
 In the general case we take a non-zero pluricanonical section $\alpha\in \mathrm{H}^0(Y,mK_Y)$ which in local coordinates can be written as $\alpha(z_1,\dots,z_n)(dz_1\wedge \cdots \wedge dz_n)^m$ where $n$ is the dimension of $Y$.
 Then the differential $2n$-form